We’ve put together some top tips on how to complete an appeals form below.

-Before you start, we strongly advise you to read the Code of Procedure for Appealing to a College Appeals Committee and the Frequently Asked Questions on the Senate Office website.
+Before you start, we strongly advise you to read the Code of Procedure for Appealing to a College Appeals Committee and the Frequently Asked Questions on the University website.
 This should help you understand the rules governing appeals, what is and isn’t possible, and how you should start to outline your case.

 Knowing Your Grounds

 It’s best to always try to keep in mind the grounds that you are arguing on and how you will find backup for these grounds, in other words: evidence.
-Detailed information, as ever, is available in the University Calendar, but for Academic Appeals, there are a limited number of grounds that anyone can appeal on:
+Detailed information, as ever, is available in the University Regulations, but for Academic Appeals, there are a limited number of grounds that anyone can appeal on:

 - Unfair or Defective Procedure, or